shopsys/shopsys/docs/cookbook/adding-an-icon-into-a-button.md

 # Adding an Icon into a Button

-When designing your custom online store based on Shopsys Framework, you might want to add an icon to some submit buttons on front-end.
+When designing your custom online store based on Shopsys Platform, you might want to add an icon to some submit buttons on front-end.
 This is achievable very easily by using special CSS classes.
 Let us demonstrate it on "Add to cart button".